 Who am I?

 I’m Paul Wolstenholme, and I launched my small company, Pathlight Ltd, 3 years ago.
 Pathlight embodies my passions around mental health, holistic wellbeing and supporting others.
 I offer corporate Mental Health First Aid training and workplace wellbeing programmes.
-I am also in the final year of psychotherapy training, which I absolutely love.
-I have a caseload of adult clients who I see weekly for open-ended talking therapy through my placements with charities in Greater Manchester.
+I am also a psychotherapist, offering open-ended talking therapy to adult individuals through my private practice and also a charity I work for in Greater Manchester.
 I am hugely passionate about my work…but it took a long time and some significant challenges before I finally found my calling!

 I experienced trauma in childhood.
 I will skip the details, but suffice to say that various acute and chronic events occurred, which left me with significant emotional scars, fear, attachment issues and low self-esteem.
 This negatively affected the relationships I had with myself and others throughout most of my life.
 I don’t blame my parents – they did the best they could – and each of us are hugely impacted by the parenting we received.